okta/workflows-templates/workflows/manage_gsuite_user_licenses/readme.md

 21. Change the setup variables as desired:
     * **Okta Group Name**: The name of the existing Okta group that will be used to trigger the G Suite Workflows.
 If you used the G Suite Initialization flow make sure the group name is the same as the one defined when you ran that flow.
-    * **Delay in Minutes**: The increment of time as specified by the Delay Interval in minutes that will transpire between the time the user`s G Suite account is disabled and the user`s G Suite licenses are removed.
+    * **Delay in Minutes**: The increment of time as specified by the Delay Interval in minutes that will transpire between the time the user's G Suite account is disabled and the user`s G Suite licenses are removed.

 22. After making changes to the G Suite Staged Deactivation workflow click the save icon to save the changes.